LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Details of the full dataset clustering

 \section{Details of the full dataset clustering}

 \paragraph{Datasets Used with LLM Guidance}

 Table \ref{tab:fulldataset} shows the number of examples we use with the LLM.
-The number of examples with LLM guidance is the same as in Table \ref{tab:dataset}, i.e. $|D^{test}| + |D^u|$, so we do not need to re-run all experiments.
-The examples account for 29.6\% to 44.2\% of datasets.
-Examples with LLM guidance are used to train the MLP, since their sparse vectors have been derived.
-The pre-trained embeddings from all-MiniLM-L6-v2 serve as input, and the LLM-generated sparse vectors serve as target output for supervised learning with an MLP.
+We re-use the representations derived in the emerging data setting, so the number of examples with LLM guidance remains the same as in Table \ref{tab:dataset}, i.e., $|D^{test}|$, and there is no need to re-run all experiments.
+The examples account for 20.6\% to 23.5\% of datasets.
+Examples with LLM guidance are used to train the MLP, since their BoT vectors have been derived.
+The pre-trained embeddings from all-MiniLM-L6-v2 serve as input, and the LLM-generated BoT vectors serve as target output for supervised learning with an MLP.
 20\% of the examples are used as a validation set to tune the hyperparameters.

 \paragraph{MLP Architecture and Hyperparameter Search}

 We build an MLP for each dataset.
 We only tune the hidden layer dimensionality using the validation set, with search over $\{512, 1024, 2048\}$.